duckduckgo/zeroclickinfo-goodies/README.md

 useful!
 But the amount of cheat sheets that come in compared to Perl-driven Goodies is rather high - making it harder to spend time reviewing and progressing Perl-backed Goodies.

+Providing a separate repository (`duckduckgo/zeroclickinfo-Sage`) for cheat sheets, as well as other Sage formats, would provide two immediate
+benefits:

+1. It would allow the Goodies repository to focus more on Perl and JavaScript driven Instant Answers.
+2. It would make it a lot easier for people who don't have time to write a fully-programmed Instant Answer to find areas in which they can contribute.

+Additional benefits may include:

+* Sages could provide a means of covering a much higher percentage of queries - through automatic trigger generation (see #2170) as well as community contributed triggers and answers.
+* Sages could open up a whole new area for Instant Answer contribution: specialists in many different fields could contribute to Sages that deal with walkthroughs, complex questions (for when Stack Exchange hasn't got it covered), recommendations, and more!
+* It would provide a place for community-driven, static (though I don't see why we wouldn't be able to have dynamic!) responses to reside.

 ## The Examples